Sensitivities to feebly interacting particles: public and unified calculations: Introduction

-Despite the relative simplicity of estimating the sensitivity to FIPs, there exists a caveat that can make their comparison challenging: the sensitivity estimates performed by the various experimental collaborations are not publicly accessible.
-This is crucial for three reasons.
+Despite the relative simplicity of estimating the sensitivity to FIPs, a few caveats can make it challenging to compare different experiments.
 First, there is often no unique description of the production and decay of a given FIP in the literature.
-This is related to either theoretical uncertainties in the description of the FIP phenomenology, or different conventions in the definition of the model.
-As a result, different collaborations can end up using different FIP descriptions; sometimes, even the definition of the FIP coupling is different (see Appendix~\ref{app:couplings-definitions}).
+This is related to either theoretical uncertainties in the description of the FIP phenomenology or different conventions in the definition of the model.
+As a result, different experimental collaborations can end up using different descriptions of the FIPs; sometimes, even the definition of the FIP coupling is different (see Appendix~\ref{app:couplings-definitions}).
 Secondly, due to the rapid pace of change as the experiment's design is being optimized, there may exist a mismatch between, on the one hand, the experimental setup and/or the assumptions used and, on the other hand, the reported sensitivity, even within a same document (see Fig.~\ref{fig:validation-off-axis} and the corresponding discussion).
-Indeed, in order to update the sensitivity while the setup is undergoing optimization, collaborations would need to re-launch full-scale simulations, which require a lot of time, computational resources and person-power.
-Finally, these calculations are black-box: they do not provide a qualitative understanding of the sensitivity.
+Indeed, to update the sensitivity while the setup is undergoing optimization, collaborations would need to re-launch full-scale simulations, which require a lot of time, computational resources, and person-power.
+Third, the collaborations' tools for performing sensitivity calculations are typically ``black boxes'' for outsiders, since they are not publicly accessible.
+As a result, they do not provide a qualitative understanding of the sensitivity and thus prevent simple cross-checking against errors or numerical artifacts.
 This problem becomes especially important when comparing the sensitivities of various experiments to understand which one is better suited to probe a given region of the FIP parameter space.